 How to open the recent apps list in Android 10

-Like Android 9.0 Pie’s gestures, accessing the recent apps list is tied to a similar gesture to your home gesture — though it’s slightly different this time.
+Like Android 9.0 Pie’s gestures, accessing the recent apps list is tied to a similar gesture as your home gesture — though it’s slightly different this time.
 To access your recent apps list, slide up from the bottom of your screen, but don’t swipe all the way up.
 Instead, pause anywhere on the screen before completing your swipe, and you’ll see the edge of your latest app pop into view.
 Lift your finger off the screen, and your recent apps will pop into view.
 Swipe left and right to navigate the list, swipe up to close apps, and tap to open an app.

 There’s one final way to swap between apps you should know about.
 To quickly swap to your last-used app, swipe from the left to the right on the bar at the bottom of the screen.